 Do missionaries eat enough in Congo and Cameroon?

-Understandably when someone opens their mission call to Central Africa they don’t have any idea what to expect.
+Naturally when someone opens their mission call to Africa they don’t have any idea what to expect.
 The simple answer is yes, you will eat enough in Congo and Cameroon.
 The countries have an abundance of food.
 You can find tons of super cheap, nutritious food in the markets and find food in stores that are in your teaching areas.
 I was never in a situation where there wasn’t enough food to eat.
-Of course there were times when I wish I could eat more but that was because I wasn’t buying enough for myself which was a problem of my own doing which can happen to missionaries serving in any country in the world.
+Of course, there were times when I wished I could eat more but that was because I wasn’t buying enough for myself which was a problem of my own doing which can happen to missionaries serving in any country in the world.

 Examples of food in Congo Brazzaville